eboreapps/Scikit-Learn-Playground/README.md

 # Scikit-Learn-Playground
-A repository to share Scikit Learn Machine Learning algorithms with the world
+A repository to share Scikit Learn Machine Learning algorithms and small snippets with the world

 ![Alt text](rbf.png?raw=true "SVM using RBF Kernel")